minhtt159/fruitsap/README.md

 ## 📝 Prerequisites

 **Note:** _This template has not been tested on cloud providers like AWS EC2, Hetzner, Scaleway etc...
-Those cloud offerings probably have a better way of provsioning a Kubernetes cluster and it's advisable to use those instead of the Ansible playbooks included here.
-This repository can still be used for the GitOps/Flux portion if there's a cluster working in one those environments._
+Those cloud offerings probably have a better way of provisioning a Kubernetes cluster and it's advisable to use those instead of the Ansible playbooks included here.
+This repository can still be used for the GitOps/Flux portion if there's a cluster working in one of those environments._

 ### 💻 Systems

 - One or more nodes with a fresh install of [Ubuntu Server 22.04](https://ubuntu.com/download/server).
   - These nodes can be ARM64/AMD64 bare metal or VMs.
   - An odd number of control plane nodes, greater than or equal to 3 is required if deploying more than one control plane node.
-- A [Cloudflare](https://www.cloudflare.com/) account with a domain, this will be managed by Terraform and external-dns.
+- A [Cloudflare](https://www.cloudflare.com/) account with a domain will be managed by Terraform and external-dns.
 You can [register new domains](https://www.cloudflare.com/products/registrar/) directly thru Cloudflare.
 - Some experience in debugging problems and a positive attitude ;)

 📍 It is recommended to have 3 master nodes for a highly available control plane.

 ### 🔧 Workstation Tools

-1. Install the **most recent versions** of the following CLI tools on your workstation, if you are using [Homebrew](https://brew.sh/) on MacOS or Linux skip to steps 3 and 4.
+1. Install the **most recent versions** of the following CLI tools on your workstation, if you are using [Homebrew](https://brew.sh/) on macOS or Linux skip to steps 3 and 4.

     * Required: [age](https://github.com/FiloSottile/age), [ansible](https://www.ansible.com), [flux](https://toolkit.fluxcd.io/), [gitleaks](https://github.com/zricethezav/gitleaks), [go-task](https://github.com/go-task/task), [ipcalc](http://jodies.de/ipcalc), [jq](https://stedolan.github.io/jq/), [kubectl](https://kubernetes.io/docs/tasks/tools/), [pre-commit](https://github.com/pre-commit/pre-commit), [sops](https://github.com/mozilla/sops), [terraform](https://www.terraform.io), [yq](https://github.com/mikefarah/yq)